awbored/PyTwitchBot/README.md

 Download all files and save them to a folder on your computer.

+The editor may need to be configured to point to your Python installation.

 Open the project folder with your editor.

 config.py contains the configuration items to configure your bot.
 You can use your own Twitch account or register a new account as your bot account.
 You can get an authentication key for your account following the link in config.py.
 (Do not share this key with anyone).